ruby-logic/delayed_paperclip_apartment/README.md

 #### Reprocess Without Delay

 This is useful if you don’t want the background job.
 It accepts individual styles too.
 Take note, normal `reprocess!` does not accept styles as arguments anymore.
-It will delegate to DelayedPaperclip and reprocess all styles.
+It will delegate to DelayedPaperclipApartment and reprocess all styles.

 ```ruby